How to Deal with Flat Car Batteries

 3. Drive or Charge the Battery

 After a jump start, keep the engine running for at least 20–30 minutes, or go for a drive to help the battery recharge.
-However, if the battery goes flat again quickly, it likely needs replacing.
-It's best to take it into the garage to get it tested before it has a chance to let you down again.
+If the battery goes flat again quickly, it likely needs replacing.
+It’s best to take it into the garage to get it tested before it has a chance to let you down again.

 Can a Flat Battery Be Repaired?

-How to Avoid a Flat Battery
+How to Prevent a Flat Battery

-Don’t leave lights or electronics on when parked
+Don’t leave lights or electronics on when parked.

-Drive regularly, especially in winter
+Drive your car regularly, especially in winter.

-Have your battery tested annually (we offer free battery checks!)
+Have your battery tested annually - we offer free battery checks!

-Need Help with a Dead Battery?
+When You Need Assistance with a Dead Battery

 Free battery checks